mfsjr/manifold-dx/README.md

 along with complimentary libraries that have been enthusiastically built up around it.

-### This is experimental software!!!
+### This is BETA software
+- Its tested, it works, but hasn't been used in heavy duty apps yet (but its intended for that)
-Recent work has centered on:
+- Recent work has centered on:
 	- Optimizing user-facing API's for ease-of-use
-- Real-world app with Material-UI, Formik, GraphQL
+	- Real-world apps with Material-UI v1, Formik, GraphQL
 	- Organizing state initialization, design, and enforcing structure using TypeScript conditional types